Lazychain/celestia_workshop/docs/specifications/architecture.md

 4. The ERC721 smart contract sends a transaction to the Stake / Unstake smart contract, specifying a lock period.
 5. The Stake/unstake smart contract interacts with the Astria Composer component.
 6. Celestia and Astria interact with each other for data availability and storage.
-7. The Condutor component interacts with the LazyChain RollUp to manage or conduct the flow of data.
+7. The Conductor component interacts with the LazyChain RollUp to manage or conduct the flow of data.

 ## Sequence Diagram